esilver0/CATT/sslstrip-experiment.md

 tcp        0  20994 128.104.159.128:6080    <b>216.165.95.174</b>:17852    ESTABLISHED
 </pre>

-Add the routing rule
+where the bold part is the IP address that you are connecting from (as visible to the host that you are logged in to).

+To make sure your SSH connection (and VNC connection) keeps working even when you change the routing rules, add the routing rule

 <pre>
 sudo route add -net <b>216.165.95.0/24</b> gw $(route | awk '/default/ { print $2 }')
 </pre>

 replacing the bold part depending on your IP address.
-If you are connecting from 216.165.95.174, you would add a routing rule on the host for 216.165.95.0/24 (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
-This will make sure your SSH connection (and VNC connection) keeps working even when you change the routing rules to forward to the router.
-(When you run this command, the `$(route | awk '/default/ { print $2 }')` variable will be filled in automatically with the IP address of the default gateway).
+If you are connecting from 216.165.95.174, you would replace it with 216.165.95.0/24 (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
+When you run this command, the `$(route | awk '/default/ { print $2 }')` variable will be filled in automatically with the IP address of the default gateway.

 Now that you have done that, you can delete the current default gateway rule